We are proud to offer supervised visit and exchange services and hope that your time spent in our program will be a pleasant and rewarding experience.

 The Centre requires a signed, stamped court order when visits and/or exchanges have been arranged through the court system.
 Please note that it may take a few weeks to obtain this order after a court hearing.

-There is a user fee for both the custodial and non-custodial party.
+There is a user fee for both the Decision Making Parent and the Access Parent.
 This fee ranges from $3.00 - $15.00.
 No parent is denied access to services due to their inability to pay.
 Clients are asked to have their fee available upon arrival to the Centre.

 Upon request, Dalhousie Place can prepare reports for the courts and legal counsel.
 There is a fee for these reports.
 Please contact Dalhousie Place for more information.